 Yes, family members and sometimes friends can gift (not loan).
-This is a popular way of first-time buyers to get on the property ladder and even home movers moving to a bigger home.
+This is a popular way of First Time Buyers to get on the property ladder.
 In a recent Government Survey, 27% of such buyers relied on family and friends to help with a deposit.

 The first stage would be to have a free mortgage consultation to work out your maximum borrowing and also to get a Mortgage Agreement in Principle Certificate so you are in a strong position to make an offer.
 Once you have this in place you’ll be a “Qualified Buyer”, the next step is to go and view houses!